LIVERPOOL & DISTRICT

 RULES OF THE LIVERPOOL

 & DISTRICT TABLE TENNIS LEAGUE

 1. This association of table tennis shall be called the LIVERPOOL & DISTRICT TABLE TENNIS LEAGUE (hereinafter called "the League") and shall be affiliated to both the English and Lancashire Table Tennis Associations.
-Only Clubs on the Lancashire side of the River Mersey are eligible for membership.
+Only Clubs on the Liverpool side of the River Mersey and within 12 miles of Liverpool Town Hall are eligible for membership.
 The Committee may amend the name to include the name of a sponsor if in their opinion it would be advantageous to the League.

 Similarly the name of the sponsor may be removed if the Committee so decide.
 The League is conducted on the principles.

 1 ( a ) That the income and property of the league shall be applied solely to the furtherance of table tennis